 The World of Vermeer: 1632-1675, Hans Koningsberger, New York, 1967)

-Then in the second half of the 17th Century (about the time Vermeer's ' career was beginning) as Amsterdam and Rotterdam, because of their excellent ports, took over more and more of the nation's trade, Delft slowed down.
+Then in the second half of the seventeenth century (about the time Vermeer's ' career was beginning) as Amsterdam and Rotterdam, because of their excellent ports, took over more and more of the nation's trade, Delft slowed down.
 Its famous pottery industry continued to flourish, but other businesses languished.
 The number of breweries in the city shrank from more than 100 to 15.
 It became the home of retired people and a stronghold of conservative Calvinism.
-Gradually the once-vigorous city went into a decline that left it virtually dormant until the 19th Century.
+Gradually the once-vigorous city went into a decline that left it virtually dormant until the nineteenth Century.

 The one lucky result of this misfortune is that the heart of Delft today looks very much as it did in Vermeer's day, since, by the time the town came to life again, men had learned to value and preserve the architectural heritage of the past.
 Thus Delft still has a few acres of houses, churches, canals and squares which lead us straight into Vermeer's world.
 In fact, a plan of Delft, published in 1648 by the map maker Willem Blaeu, so detailed that it shows Vermeer's house, is accurate enough to be used for a walk today.